-In newly-christened Poland, both All Saints' and All Souls' Day was referred to as Dziady (ENG: Forefathers), a pagan Slavic belief that the souls of ancestors would come back to earth to visit their families.
-Small bread loaves called powałki (later 'heretyczki') would be prepared several days in advance as offerings to these returning spirits.
-Fire was believed to have a particular draw on dead souls, which is why bonfires would be set at major crossroads in between community areas.
-These would guide wandering souls back to their earthly homes, as well as offering warmth on their journey.
-The living would place the aforementioned bread loves at their fireside as a returning treat!
+In newly-christened Poland, both All Saints' and All Souls' Day were referred to as Dziady (ENG: Forefathers), a pagan Slavic belief that the souls of ancestors would come back to earth to visit their families during this time of year.
+Fire was believed to have a particular draw on dead souls, which is why bonfires were often lit at major crossroads to guide wandering souls back to their earthly homes, and also provide them with warmth during the journey.
+Small loaves of bread called powałki (later 'heretyczki') were also baked and placed on the hearth as a treat for these spirits upon their return.
 Family members would also visit cemeteries and put food on graves as additional offerings, which would later evolve into lit candles as Christian influences began to seep in.
-It's this particular aspect of the tradition that has remained into the present day!
+It's this particular aspect of the tradition that has remained to the present day.

 All Saints' Day on November 1st is one of Poland’s most important public holidays, so much so that it was even allowed during the country's communist period (remember, communist ideology typically believes in 'state atheism').
-Only transport and emergency service staff are expected to work – don’t be surprised to find your favourite hostelry bolted shut for the night.
+Only transport and emergency service staff are expected to work on Nov.
+1st – don’t be surprised to find most businesses bolted shut.
 Since All Souls’ Day on November 2nd is not a bank holiday, Poles will use November 1st to pay respects to both deceased family and friends and saints as well.
-For this reason, you'll see whole families descend on graveyards to lay wreaths and light candles for deceased family members, and prayers said at the gravestone are meant to help the souls of the dead.
-It's fair to say that devoutly-catholic Poland takes these duties particularly seriously and even the graves of the unknown or forgotten are cleaned up and bedecked with candles.
+For this reason, you'll see whole families descend on graveyards to lay wreaths and light candles for deceased family members, and prayers said at the graveside are meant to help the souls of the dead.
+It's fair to say that devoutly-Catholic Poland takes these duties particularly seriously and even the graves of the unknown or forgotten are cleaned up and bedecked with candles by strangers.
 As an outsider, you may not think lurking around a cemetery in the dark is the best way to spend an evening, but it’s incredibly beautiful to see the cemeteries lit up by candles all night long, so wrap up warm and go have a look.
 While we could wax poetic about the unearthly glow of the immense candlelight, the murmur of prayer and psalms, the subtle smells of the incense, fresh flowers and burning wax, the shades of ravens in the trees, the wet grass and mists, and the surreal duality of the supernaturally-charged, yet tranquil atmosphere, we’d prefer you just experience it for yourself.
-Remember to take a candle along with you (or buy a few outside the cemetery)!
+Remember to take a candle along with you (or buy a few outside the cemetery).